Shrek (video game)

-Shrek is a 2001 platform video game developed by Sandbox Studios and published by TDK Mediactive for the Xbox, based on the 2001 film Shrek.
-The game was released on November 15, 2001 as one of 22 North American launch titles for the Xbox and March 28, 2002 in Europe.
-A reworked version of the game, titled Shrek: Extra Large, was released for the GameCube on October 30, 2002 in North America and on October 24, 2003 in Europe.
+Shrek is a 2001 platform video game developed by Digital Illusions Canada and published by TDK Mediactive for the Xbox, based on the 2001 film Shrek.
+The game was released on November 15, 2001, as one of 22 North American launch titles for the Xbox and March 29, 2002, in Europe.
+A reworked version of the game, titled Shrek: Extra Large, was released for the GameCube on October 30, 2002, in North America and on October 24, 2003, in Europe.
 Shrek: Extra Large uses the same engine and game mechanics as the original Xbox release, but with an altered story and different levels.
-The game was noted for being one of the first commercial titles to make use of deferred shading.

-Shrek received generally unfavorable reviews upon release, with criticism being directed at its gameplay and audio.
+While it was a commercial success, Shrek received generally negative reviews upon release, with criticism being directed at its gameplay and audio.

 Gameplay

-The player completes objectives named "Good Deeds".
-In most objectives, the player hunts for an object and completes an action.
-Not many objectives vary from this, though a few will occasionally vary.
+As the titular character Shrek, the player completes objectives named "Good Deeds" in different areas accessible in a storybook overworld.
+Shrek can walk, run, jump, and wall jump through platforming levels, and he can subdue enemies by punching, kicking, throwing, or using flatulence on them.
+Enemies will try to inflict damage on Shrek, and the player can recover Shrek's health by collecting hearts.
+Enemies can be temporarily stunned if Shrek uses many punches, kicks, or flatulence, which he gains the power to use by eating onions.
+Explosive flatulence can be used as a weapon if the player collects enough chili peppers.
+Unlike other games, enemies can only be knocked out and do not die or re-spawn.
+Shrek's objectives may require platform jumping and wall jumping to get to the required area of the game.